Rupert Hohwieler 02/12/22

 Dinner by Heston | Knightsbridge

-Culinary wizard Heston Blumenthal and partner in crime/protégé Ashley-Palmer Watts delved deep into the archives and logged long hours in the British Library to conceptualise the ambitious history-inspired menu at Dinner – Blumenthal’s only restaurant in London.
-Found in Hyde Park’s Mandarin Oriental Hotel, it’s a throwback to simpler times (going back to the 14th century) with re-imagined dishes from early eras given Heston’s signature science-y stamp such as the Meat Fruit; a mandarin made of chicken liver parfait.
+Culinary wizard Heston Blumenthal delved deep into the archives and logged long hours in the British Library to conceptualise the ambitious history-inspired menu at Dinner – Blumenthal’s only restaurant in London.
+Now with head chef Adam Tooby-Desmond at the helm, this double Michelin-starred spot is a throwback to earlier eras, with re-imagined historic dishes given Heston’s signature science-y stamp.
+Case in point: Meat Fruit, a starter of chicken liver parfait disguised as a mandarin…

 Details: Mandarin Oriental Hyde Park, 66 Knightsbridge, SW1X 7LA | Book here